 The development of virtual wards is an evolution of existing care and support provided to patients at home.
-BSNA member companies are safely caring for an increasing number of patients in the comfort of their own home who would traditionally have been cared for in hospital.
+BSNA member companies are safely caring for an increasing number of patients in the comfort of their own homes who would traditionally have been cared for in hospital.

 NHS England has committed to fund the Virtual Ward model of care with a long-term commitment to achieving 40-50 virtual beds per 100,000 of the population by December 2023.
 The 2023 NHS urgent and emergency care (UEC) recovery plan scaled back the ambition to 10,000 beds overall by Autumn 2023, making the original 40-50 per 100,000 target a longer-term objective.
-The aim is to release inpatient bed capacity and increase the number of people who can receive hospital level care at home.
+The aim is to release inpatient bed capacity and increase the number of people who can receive hospital-level care at home.

 Virtual wards have also been suggested as a solution for other issues in health care provision beyond reducing capacity pressures, such as improving patient experience and personalised care, reducing risks associated with being in hospital and saving costs.